This article first appeared in the Havok Journal on 8 August 2014.

 Our bodies were created from a combination of genes that make each human unique.
 Just as an individual’s genetic code determines PTSD severity, it also determines the homeostasis of the whole body.
 Why speed up a human mind when it was built to do its best at a certain level?
 At the mind’s ‘best’ it won’t harm other areas of the body or mind.

 A question naturally arises: before resorting to experimenting with individuals’ minds, have all the natural means been exhausted?
-Eliminating gluten and sugar, higher fitness standards, or any of the other natural remedies that affect our alertness levels should be fully explored and implemented before more radical techniques are considered.
+Eliminating gluten and sugar, higher fitness standards, stimulating brain games, or any of the other natural remedies that affect our alertness levels should be fully explored and implemented before more radical techniques are considered.

 Other important questions come to mind as well.
 How involved will citizens and soldiers be as TDCS and related experiments continue?
 Will they take a stand against the military taking control of the processes of the brain?
 Or will the public see this as yet another advancement; another way to go faster, longer, and with greater accuracy?
 Does the mind go at a certain pace to allow for reflection, even if it’s a millisecond?
 If we increase the mind unnaturally, do we lose that human element of reflection?